Skip to main content

 Reusable Chains

-You don't need to specify triggers in your chain, these are handled by the run_chain effect (see below).
+You don't need to specify triggers in your chain; these are handled by the run_chain effect when you call the chain.

 chains: